 7. The tenant was not present or represented at the hearing and I was unable to reach her by telephone.
 This Tribunal's policies concerning notice requirements and hearing attendance have been adopted from the Rules of the Supreme Court, 1986.
 According to Rule 29.05(2)(a) respondents to an application must be served with claim and notice of the hearing 10 clear days prior to the hearing date and, where the respondent fails to attend the hearing, Rule 29.11(1) states that the hearing may proceed in the respondent's absence so long as she has been properly served.
-The landlord submitted an affidavit with the application stating that she had personally served the tenant with notice of the hearing on 13 September 2021.
-The tenant has had 14 days to provide a response.
+With his application, the landlord submitted an affidavit stating that tenant had been served with the application, by registered mail, and the associated tracking history shows that it was delivered on 30 August 2022.
 As the tenant was properly served, and as any further delay in these proceedings would unfairly disadvantage the landlord, I proceeded with the hearing in her absence.